What is the cost of a Medicare Advantage plan?

 - Many plans charge co-payments for the services and benefits you use.

-- Medicare Advantage plans set their own co-insurance terms and percentages.
-Some services may require co-insurance instead of a co-payment.
+- Plans set their own co-insurance terms and percentages.

 How does Medicare Advantage cost sharing work?

 You will need to investigate the details of each plan to get the full story on its cost sharing.
 Plans vary widely, and their cost sharing usually works quite differently from the cost sharing used in Original Medicare (Parts A and B).